-Contractual congestion was identified at 31 IP sides, out of which 6 had already been found congested in 2017 and 2 IP sides have been continuously congested from 2015 onwards.
-For 15 IP sides, contractual congestion was triggered by the non-offer of firm products with the duration of at least one month, whereas the emergence of auction premia and unsuccessful requests indicated contractual congestion for 16 IP sides.
+Contractual congestion was identified at 17 IP sides, out of which 9 had already been found congested in 2016 (in 2015 and 2014 they were 10 and 6 respectively).
+For 11 IP sides, contractual congestion was triggered by the non-offer of firm products with the duration of at least one month, whereas the emergence of auction premia and unsuccessful requests indicated contractual congestion for 6 IP sides.

 Has any progress been registered?

-Secondary capacity trades were concluded only for five congested IP sides in 2017, compared to seven in 2016.
+Secondary capacity trades have been concluded only for five congested IP sides in 2017, compared to seven in 2016.

 What comes next?

-The Firm Day-Ahead Use-It-Or-Lose-It (FDA UIOLI) mechanism is already applied at 10 of the 31 IP sides detected as contractually congested.
-This means that at the remaining 25 contractually congested IP sides, the respective National Regulatory Authorities (NRAs) shall require the relevant TSO(s) to implement and apply the FDA UIOLI mechanism or prove that the congested situation is unlikely to reoccur in the following three years.
+- to require TSOs to implement and apply the FDA UIOLI mechanism or prove that the congested situation is unlikely to reoccur in the following three years.